 Free activities focusing on reflection, connection and well-being

-- There will be space to spend time reflecting and remembering, to learn about traditional medicines, share or listen to community stories and activities for families and youth.
+- There will be space to spend time reflecting and remembering, sharing or listening to community stories.

-- There will also be opportunities to support well-being, including yoga, meditation, and guided hikes along the Birchwood Trails.
+- There will also be opportunities to support well-being including yoga, meditation, and gentle movement.

 - All activities are free of charge.